 Health testing is to be done for the entirety of the breeding dogs life as most issues wont be present until later on in life, after the dog has been retired from breeding (6+ years).
-For this reason, as well as many other reasons, we do not rehome our dogs after breeding, our dogs are family first and foremost, and ensuring we can prove longevity of health.
+We are passionate about ensuring we can prove longevity of health through health testing.
 It is incredibly important that we are continuously health testing older dogs to ensure we are breeding for the longevity of the breed.

 Common health issues in whippets include:

-Although not testable genetically, heart issues are most certainly caused by a series of genetic factors.
+Although not testable genetically, heart issues are most certainly caused by a series of genetic factors and less commonly, environmental.
 We make sure we are examining pedigree's extensively to ensure we are not breeding affected bloodlines.

-Allergies can be common in the breed, little is known what causes allergies in certain dogs, but both genetic and environmental factors can be present.
-We are dedicated to ensuring our pregnant and lactating dams, as well as all puppies from early on, are exposed to many different foods and gut support to build up a strong immune system, which can help greatly on the occurrence of allergies.
+Allergies can be common in the breed, little is known to what causes allergies in certain dogs, but both genetic and environmental factors can be present.
+We are dedicated to ensuring our pregnant and lactating dams, as well as all puppies starting from early on, are exposed to many different foods and gut support to help build up good gut bactiran to support a strong immune system, which can help greatly on the occurrence and intensity of allergies.